 - Committee or Board Members and their immediate family members are eligible to receive IAC scholarship aid, the only restriction being recusal from voting upon one’s own application or that of one’s immediate family member(s).

-- Absent compelling reasons to the contrary, scholarship financial aid on behalf of an awardee shall be paid directly to the relevant, bona fide academic, cultural, or scientific institution with which the specified activity will be undertaken.
+- Absent compelling reasons to the contrary, scholarship financial aid on behalf of an awardee shall be paid directly to the relevant, academic, cultural, or scientific institution with which the specified activity will be undertaken.
 Scholarship aid may be used for: tuition, travel, living expenses, books, supplies, etc., relevant to the financial aid approved.

 - Scholarship financial aid not accepted or not used within two years of the award shall revert to the Scholarship Fund.